1) My story begins the year after the Flood,

 He was the "king of the world" that all Heaven scorns.

-38) Blood ran upon their sun–dedicated altars;
+38) Blood ran upon their sun–worship altars;

 The blood of sweet, innocent, little babes.